Currently our programs offered to individuals with disabilities include our iCan Bike, iCan Swim and iCan Dance programs.

 In the ensuing years, Dr. Klein and his wife, Marjorie, invested a significant portion of their lives in growing the bike program to three fleets of bikes and approximately 30 camps in 2006.
 Today Dr. Klein and Marjorie are principals in Rainbow Trainers, Inc. (www.rainbowtrainers.com) which is the manufacturer of our adapted bicycle equipment.

 We offer two types of iCan Bike Programs:

-After School Programs (ASP)
+After School Bike Programs (ASP)

-Our use of the typically-developing peer students as spotters provides a great group setting for the spotters to ask questions and openly discuss with their fellow students important related topics.
+Our use of the typically-developing peer students as spotters provides a great group setting for the spotters to ask questions and openly discuss with their fellow typically developing students important related topics.
 This better prepares them for interacting with their peers with disabilities as they physically and emotionally support their efforts to learn to independently ride a bicycle during the week-long program.
 The impact on the spotters is often as profound as the impact on the riders.
-Including the bike program as part of after-school programming raises awareness and promotes inclusion.
+Including the bike program as part of after-school programming raises awareness and promotes inclusion within the school district.

 For more details about hosting one of our iCan Bike ASPs, please visit our iCan Bike Host page.

 iCan Swim programs are for people with disabilities ages three and up.
 For our swim camps, we collaborate primarily with local charities, parks and recreation departments, colleges, universities, motivated parents and other individuals we refer to as our camp ‘hosts’ who secure a local facility and recruit swimmers and volunteer spotters, a few of which are trained and certified as Adapted Aquatics Instructors, for the 5-day (M – F) camp.